joshuaarnaez22/joshuaarnaez22/README.md

 ## 🚀 About Me

 - ✨ Creating bugs since 2019
-- 📚 Currently learning Python
+- 🤖 Currently learning AI/ML technologies
-- 🎓 Goal: Completing my Master's degree this year
+- 🚀 Learning server management and cloud deployment
 - 💡 Always eager to learn new technologies
 - 🌏 Based in Philippines